Example Letter #1

-Sample Letter #3
+Example Letter #3

 I am writing to ask that I be allowed to reprint several stanzas of your poem, "City Hawk," as epigraphs to the 'chapters' in my forthcoming book of photographs.
 I wish to use stanzas three and four, and stanza nine.
 They will appear as complete stanzas, exactly as they do in "Doe Works," and in their right order.
-The book is to be a visual essay of the industrial beauty of what I call "working Springfield."
+The book is to be a visual essay of the industrial beauty of what I call "Working Springfield."

 Your poem matches the tone I desire precisely.
 Unless you prefer otherwise, each epigraph will contain the credit line, "John Doe, from 'City Hawk.'"
 I hope you will approve this use of your work.
 I would be honored if you would accept a signed copy when the book is finished.
 I have enclosed a self-addressed envelope.
 If you would be so kind as to sign and return one copy of this letter indicating your approval, I will proceed.

-Sample Letter #4
+Example Letter #4

 I am compiling examples of advertisements to use in a study packet for the communications class I teach at Springfield College.
 I would like to use your ads for your new mini-van from three different magazines to illustrate the concept of appealing to different audiences.
-I would like permission to reproduce your ad on page 125 in the December 2001 issue of The Smithsonian magazine; the ad on page 6 in the November 2001 issue of The Ladies' Home Journal, and the ad on page 54 in the January 2002 issue of Field & Stream.
+I would like permission to reproduce your ad on page 125 in the December 2018 issue of The Smithsonian magazine; the ad on page 6 in the November 2018 issue of The Ladies' Home Journal, and the ad on page 54 in the January 2019 issue of Field & Stream.

 The ads will be reproductions, in color, in the students' course packet, along with ads illustrating other concepts.
-Below each ad will be the words, "Used by permission of Doe Motors, Inc." The attached permission sheet and payment form must be completed and returned to me by February 1, 2002 in order for me to include your ads.
+Below each ad will be the words, "Used by permission of Doe Motors, Inc." The attached permission sheet and payment form must be completed and returned to me by February 1, 2019 in order for me to include your ads.
 Thank you for your assistance.
 Your ads will be a great asset to my course.

-Sample Letter #5
+Example Letter #5

 I am presenting a paper on peer evaluations as a method of improving student writing at our national conference in June.
 I would like to use your critique of John Doe's paper as an example of an effective peer evaluation.
 I would focus particularly on your paragraphs regarding documentation, support, and persuasion.